Royal Belgian Football Association: Charity

-In the summer of 1986, when the national men's A-selection reached the semifinals of the World Cup in Mexico, the football team started the project Casa Hogar under impulse of RBFA delegation responsible Dr. Michel D'Hooghe.
+In the summer of 1986, when the national men's A-selection reached the semifinals of the World Cup in Mexico, the football team started the project Casa Hogar under impulse of RBFA delegation responsible Michel D'Hooghe.
 This is a home for street children in the industrial Mexican city Toluca, to which the football players donated part of their tournament bonuses.
 During 25 years, the RBFA stayed committed with this project and helped 500 children to meals and education.